 If you have a planning application currently under consideration you should:

 - first read the advice from Natural England

 - then speak with the planning case officer to discuss any suggested mitigation

-- if you wish to submit mitigation for phosphorus using SuDs, you may need to pay us to have that SuDS strategy independently assessed
+- if you wish to submit mitigation for phosphorus or nitrogen using SuDs, you may need to pay us to have that SuDS strategy independently assessed

 If you are thinking of submitting a planning application, you can:

 - ask Natural England for advice using their paid pre-application advice service